Sports Without Borders Conference 2015

-The 2013 Sports Without Borders Conference brings together the complete picture - sportspeople, club officials, volunteers, policymakers, government funders, government and local government workers, peak bodies, sports administrator and sports media.
+The 2015 Sports Without Borders Conference brings together the complete picture - sportspeople, club officials, volunteers, policymakers, government funders, government and local government workers, peak bodies, and sports administrators.

-If you're from any of these groups, this conference is about you.
+If you're from any of these groups, this conference is about you and for you.

 Learn the facts, hear the stories, and find out about best practice sports solutions.
 Your club, and your community, depend on it.